ByAUJay

 - What to watch:

-- Massive token inflows from lending protocols into governance staking contracts within the same block as proposal execution.
+- Watch for massive token movements coming from lending protocols into governance staking contracts during the same block when the proposal is executed.

 - Controls that work:

-- Require a minimum holding period before a vote counts (“vote power delay”), and pair Governor with a Timelock so execution can’t be same‑block.
-Use OpenZeppelin Governor + TimelockController with a 2–7 day delay, and set votingDelay to at least 1 day. (docs.openzeppelin.com)
+- A smart move would be to implement a minimum holding period before votes actually count (“vote power delay”).
+Pair your Governor with a Timelock so the execution doesn’t happen in the same block.
+You can utilize OpenZeppelin’s Governor + TimelockController with a delay of 2 to 7 days, and ensure your votingDelay is at least 1 day. (docs.openzeppelin.com)

 2) Malicious proposal logic and “look‑alike” payloads